Topics

 The IND asks this during the interview

-During the interview, the IND checks whether your information is correct.
-The IND will ask questions about you, your flight to the Netherlands and the reason(s) why you fled.
-The IND does not ask any further questions about the reasons during the interview.
-In a second interview you will get the chance to explain this in detail.
+checks that your information is correct.
+The IND will ask questions about you, your flight to the Netherlands and the composition of your family.
+The IND will not ask any further questions about the reasons for the first interview.
+You will get the chance to talk about this in detail in a 2nd interview.

 This is what you need to know to prepare